-Graduates who have a disability or special needs, or who have guests with special needs, are asked to contact the Office of Conference and Event Services by 5:00 p.m. on Thursday, May 10 at (717) 691-6009.
+Graduates who have a disability or special needs, or who have guests with special needs, are asked to contact the Office of Conference and Event Services by 5:00 p.m. by Thursday, May 16 at (717) 691-6009.
 Our staff will be pleased to discuss what advance arrangements we can make to help ensure a positive experience for you and your guests.

-Guests who would like the aid of an assisted listening device during the Baccalaureate service in Brubaker Auditorium may request one that evening at the Guest Relations Desk located in the ground floor of Eisenhower Campus Center.
+Guests who would like the aid of an assisted listening device during the Baccalaureate service in Brubaker Auditorium may request one that evening at the Ticket Office located in the ground floor of Eisenhower Campus Center.
 (No advance arrangements are necessary.)

 Are tickets required for entry into the dessert reception that follows the Baccalaureate service?